nefarius/docs.nefarius.at/docs/projects/ViGEm/End-of-Life.md

 URL=https://aiu.api.nefarius.systems/api/github/ViGEm/HidHide/updates
 ```

 Save it an you're done!
+From now on the updater agent will contact the new server to check for software updates.

 ## Uninstall Applications